CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     ![](../Images/l4t1p3.png)

-1. In the Advanced options specify the following settings for your project and the  click **Create (9)**.
+1. In the Advanced options, specify the following settings for your project and click **Create (9)**.

     * Subscription: **Choose Default Subscription (5)**
     * Resource group: **AI-102-RG04 (6)**